enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step3.md

 ---
 **Exercise 1**
-Suppose you have to fix a bug instead of develop a new feature.
+Suppose you have to fix a bug rather than develop a new feature.
 Can you follow this workflow?

 ---